finaeriksson/finaeriksson/README.md

 - 🌱 I’m currently exploring Frontend development and have recently done my internship working with React and typescript.
 - 🤝 I’m now looking for work in frontend development.
-- 💬 Ask me about React, Typescript, HTML, CSS and Javascript.
 - 📫 How to reach me: [fina.eriksson@gmail.com](fina.eriksson@gmail.com)
 <!-- - ⚡ Fun fact:  -->